anarkila/DeveloperConsole/README.md

 ## TODO
 - Explore ways to have multiple parameters
 - Explore ways to register commands faster
-- Improve GUI's
+- Improve both GUI's
+- Improve GUI resizing
 - Ability to generate grid or list of buttons that can fire commands
 - Ability to register commands in Editor
-- Improve Large GUI resizing